Artenuvielle/GW2-SCT/README.md

 	* profile system (have multiple profiles of setting to quickly switch between and also have character bound profiles)
 	* transparency option for skill icons
 	* recording and playback of messages for easier option adjustment
+	* switched language persistence format
-	* still planned for 2.0: replace other persistence file formats (language, skill remaps and skill icons)
+	* still planned for 2.0: replace other persistence file formats (skill remaps and skill icons)
 * 2.0-RC2
 	* published source code
 	* output messages to multiple scroll areas